Welcome

 10:30 AM - 12:00 PMMindfulness, Somatic Movement, and African-Centered Practices for Black Men in Social Work

 This workshop proposes an opportunity for social workers to address effective social work practices with a critical examination of the integration of mindfulness, somatic movement, African-centered practices, and learn about evidence-based programs to enhance interventions with Black men.
-Social work’s foundational values are examined by these doctoral level scholar practitioners, who emphasize self-determination, social justice, and ethical practice.
-This proposal will explore how combining mindfulness-based practices, somatic therapies such as yoga and breathwork, with African-centered frameworks can improve mental, emotional, and physical well-being in Black men.
-The interactive workshop will also present evidence-informed, cross-system collaborations aimed at promoting self-determination and liberation for Black communities.
-Practice models that may be replicable across various systems will be discussed, particularly focusing on the liberation of Black men and promoting self-determination within the context of social work practice.
+This proposal will explore how combining mindfulness-based practices and somatic therapies.

 Track: Social Work Practice